kedacore/keda-docs/content/docs/2.5/concepts/scaling-jobs.md

   failedJobsHistoryLimit: 5                   # Optional.
 Default: 100.
 How many failed jobs should be kept.
   envSourceContainerName: {container-name}    # Optional.
 Default: .spec.JobTargetRef.template.spec.containers[0]
   maxReplicaCount: 100                        # Optional.
 Default: 100
+  rolloutStrategy: gradual                    # Optional.
+Default: default.
+Which Rollout Strategy KEDA will use.
   scalingStrategy:
     strategy: "custom"                        # Optional.
 Default: default.
 Which Scaling Strategy to use.
     customScalingQueueLengthDeduction: 1      # Optional.
 A parameter to optimize custom ScalingStrategy.